ZerrinBostan/ZerrinBostan/README.md

  #### Experience
 - 👩‍💻 Frontend Developer at **Bermuda Technology** - Remote\
   📆 Oct 2020  - Continues\
-:sparkles: I am currently working in a technology company that also provides solutions to corporate companies in the America.
+:sparkles: I'm currently working in a technology company that also provides solutions to corporate companies in the America.

 - 👩‍💻 Junior Frontend Developer at **90Pixel** - Freelancer\
 📆 March 2019 - Sep 2020\